 The cheapest way to travel from Pai to Chiang Mai is to take the reliable Prem Pracha minivan service.
 This service has an excellent safety record as the drivers are very experienced in driving the windy road from Pai to Chiang Mai.

-There are 8 direct minivan services a day from Pai to Chiang Mai which you can book online.
+There are currently 10 direct minivan services a day from Pai to Chiang Mai available to book online.

 |11:00||14:55||200 THB||Prem Pracha|